oscimp/WRTD-FMC-ADC/si570/README.md

 An account is needed to download the official Linux installer: https://www.xilinx.com/member/forms/download/xef.html?filename=Xilinx_ISE_DS_Lin_14.7_1015_1.tar

+*Notice that a license is needed to synthetsize for the LX150T FPGA, possibly a XUP (Xilinx University Program) license for academic users, but the free WebPack will not allow to complete the synthesis.*

 Extract the files and launch `xsetup`.
 If the installer keeps giving an error when specifying the installation directory, try using `bin/lin64/xsetup` instead.